-2. Experience the Changing Seasons in Shenandoah National Park
+2. Enjoy the Changing Seasons in Shenandoah National Park

 No matter what season it is, there is no better place to get outdoors than the mountains of Virginia.
 In the summer months, families can escape the heat and humidity of the Mid-Atlantic by setting up camp in one of Shenandoah National Park’s four campgrounds and taking a hike to one of the park’s many waterfalls.
 In the winter, Virginia’s most scenic and family-friendly skiing is right off the Blue Ridge Parkway at Wintergreen Resort.
-When the Blue Ridge Mountains turn green in the spring time, the parkway is fresh and new with blooms in every direction; the rhododendrons lining the trails by Mabry Mill are photographed by young and old.
+When the Blue Ridge Mountains turn green in the spring time, the parkway is fresh and new with blooms.
+The rhododendrons lining the trails by Mabry Mill are photographed by young and old.
 Alas, all the locals know that the most popular time to drive Skyline Drive is in the fall.
 That’s when the hillsides turn brilliant shades of red, yellow, and orange.

-There are over 300 miles of scenic roadway to choose from along Virginia’s Blue Ridge Parkway and Shenandoah National Park’s Skyline Drive when planning a visit to Virginia’s mountains.
+There are over 300 miles of scenic roadway along the Blue Ridge Parkway and Skyline Drive.
 Trekaroo’s guide to Shenandoah National Park with Kids and Road Trip through Virginia’s Blue Ridge Parkway provide all the details you need to start planning your adventure at this popular Virginia attraction for families.

 It’s impossible to visit this state without reflecting on the its history.
 From cobblestone streets and statues of George Washington to community museums, Virginia remembers its past like no other state.
 It’s our number one choice for the top 10 things for families to do in Virginia.
 While there are certainly many worthwhile lessons to be learned in the state’s history museums, your children are sure to make the most unforgettable memories when they experience the past at Colonial Williamsburg, an incomparable living history museum.
 Stomping through mud in the brickyard at Colonial Williamsburg, putting on the helmet and armor of a British soldier at the Jamestown Settlement, and hearing the boom of a cannon being fired at Manassas National Battlefield, are the experiences that make family vacation memories for kids of all ages.